Legal matters

 The implementation and enforcement of any policies of the board is the responsibility of the board.
 There is no provision in the NSBA for the ministry to enforce policies of the board.

-Although there are not constraints on the policies a board would develop, 2 of the most common policies a board should consider developing and adopting are procedural and procurement policies.
+Although there are no constraints on the policies a board would develop, 2 of the most common policies a board should consider developing and adopting are procedural and procurement policies.

-To ensure transparency in the purchase of goods or services, LSBs are encouraged to develop and adopt procurement policies which would govern the purchase of goods and services.
-Read the section 270(2) of the Municipal Act for details.
+Procurement Policies – To ensure transparency in the purchase of goods or services, LSBs are encouraged to develop and adopt procurement policies which would govern the purchase of goods and services.

 Insurance

-LSBs are required to contract for insurance against risks that may involve pecuniary loss or liability on the part of the board (NSBA, subsection 7(5)).
+A board shall by by-law contract for insurance against risks that may involve pecuniary loss or liability on the part of the board and provide for the payment of premiums therefor (NSBA, subsection 7(5)).

-The NSBA, subsection 7(6) states that “No action shall be brought against a board or any member of a board for damage caused by any failure by the board to exercise any of its power or to provide any service.”
-The liability protection stated here deals with only the failure of the board to exercise any of its powers or provide a service.
-It is not a broad scope liability protection for everything the board or its board members might do or omit to do, which is why the requirement in subsection 7(5) exists.
+The NSBA Section 7(6) states that “No action shall be brought against a board or any member of a board for damage caused by any failure by the board to exercise any of its power or to provide any service”.

 Contracts

-As contracts are legal agreements between parties for goods, services or both, the ministry does not supply advice on the content or form of a contract, nor is the ministry a party to those contracts.
+As contracts are legal agreements between parties for goods or services, the ministry does not supply advice on the content or form of a contract, nor is the ministry a party to those contracts.

 The LSB is encouraged to seek legal advice in respect of a proposed contract prior to entering a proposed contract.